James-Bernhard/quadcolor/README.md

-# Quadcolor package for Python
+# quadcolor package for Python

 This package is designed to produce text whose letters have different-colored quadrants, as described